 |Fujifilm X100F||Y||stereo||mono||Y||-||micro||2.0||Y||-||-||Fujifilm X100F|

 |Olympus E-M10||Y||stereo||mono||-||-||micro||2.0||Y||-||-||Olympus E-M10|

 It is notable that the X-T100 has a microphone port, which is missing on the E-M10 II.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X-T100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the E-M10 II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M10 II was succeeded by the Olympus E-M10 III.
+Both the X-T100 and the E-M10 II have been discontinued, but can regularly be found used on eBay.
+The E-M10 II was replaced by the Olympus E-M10 III, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-T100 or the Olympus E-M10 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Fujifilm X-T100: